mani254/chat-app/README.md

 ```

 Create `apps/web/.env.local`:

 ```env
 NEXT_PUBLIC_API_BACKEND_URL=http://localhost:5000
 ```

 ### Notes

 - Cookies are HttpOnly and use `sameSite: 'lax'` locally; set `secure: true` and `sameSite: 'none'` in production behind HTTPS.
 - CORS must include your frontend origin (e.g., `FRONTEND_URL=http://localhost:3000`).
 - If socket connect errors with `Unauthorized`, the client auto-attempts a token refresh—verify your JWT secrets and cookie policies.

 ---

 If you adopt this project, share what you built!
-Feedback and contributions help make OpenChat better for everyone.
+Feedback and contributions help make chat-app better for everyone.